daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Automatic schema discovery
 - Visual ETL job authoring
 - Built-in transformation libraries e.g. PySpark to run natively

+### Crawler

+The Crawler creates the metadata that allows Glue and services such as Athena to view the S3 information as a database with tables i.e. check schema.
+That is, it allows you to create the Glue Catalog.

 ## AWS Elastic MapReduce (EMR)